 Regulation Down Service (Reg-Down)

 An Ancillary Service that provides capacity that can respond to signals from ERCOT within five seconds to respond to changes in system frequency.
 Such capacity is the amount available below any Base Point but above the LSL of a Generation Resource and may be called on to change output as necessary throughout the range of capacity available to maintain proper system frequency.
+An Energy Storage Resource (ESR) providing Reg-Down must be able to modify its energy withdrawal or injection as deployed for Reg-Down across the full spectrum of its charging and discharging range.
 A Load Resource providing Reg-Down must be able to increase and decrease Load as deployed within its Ancillary Service Schedule for Reg-Down below the Load Resource’s MPC limit.

 Fast Responding Regulation Down Service (FRRS-Down)